PeterBiber/viscomplexr/cran-comments.md

 * windows server 2008 (64-bit) on win-builder, R-4.1.1
 * windows server 2008 (64-bit) on win-builder, R-4.0.5
 * macOS-latest on github, R 4.1.1
-* local Manjaro (Kernel 5.14.2-1-MANJARO (64-bit)) install, R.4.1.1
+* local manjaro (Kernel 5.14.2-1-MANJARO (64-bit)) install, R.4.1.1

 ### R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 notes,

-Except for the local Manjaro install, where R CMD check returns the note _Compilation used the following non-portable flag(s): ‘-march=x86-64’_.
+except for the local Manjaro install, where R CMD check returns the note _Compilation used the following non-portable flag(s): ‘-march=x86-64’_.
 This is, however, a local setting that will not affect the install on other machines.